CBCNews/tablemap/README.md

 tablemap
 ========

-Maps powered by Miso Dataset &amp; Google Spreadsheet
+Maps powered by Miso Dataset &amp; Google Spreadsheet.
+Compatible with live gss feed or a quota-safe cache.

 Clone the repo and run npm to install Grunt requirements